Nursing

 • Communication, Teamwork & Collaboration - Interact effectively with patients, families, and colleagues, fostering mutual respect and shared decision making, team learning, and development to enhance patient satisfaction and health outcomes.

-Student Learning Outcomes for NU, and NUP
+Student Learning Outcomes for NU, and NAS

 Upon graduation from this program, students shall have demonstrated the ability to meet these Program Competencies that guide the nursing curricula and practice: